Maikel Garcia Player Props: Royals vs. Tigers

 Maikel Garcia At The Plate

-- Garcia is hitting .275 with 11 doubles, a triple, three home runs and 19 walks.
+- Garcia is batting .275 with 11 doubles, a triple, three home runs and 19 walks.

-- In 32.8% of his games this year, Garcia has notched at least one RBI.
-In three of those games (4.9%) he recorded two or more RBI.
+- Garcia has picked up an RBI in 32.8% of his games this year, with more than one RBI in 4.9% of his games.

-- He has scored in 22 games this year (36.1%), including multiple runs in four games.
+- In 36.1% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (6.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.